alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 In any case, hydrogen is now safer to use than at any other time in history.
 We should be open to experiment again with that awesome, fully renewable gas.
+Especially when no people are in danger!
+The avis æterna will be fully autonomous, which should also be good training for crewed hydrogen planes.

 ## 📝 Previous Designs